piotrcurious/arduino-ni-mh-charger/README.md

 This way temperature of each cell is difference inbetween ambient and batt temp.
 This, plus removing spurious noise by usage of Kalman filter , allows to detect delta as small as 2C, allowing to charge even old, small capacity AAA batteries with high internal resistance.
+* extended Vbat resolution by using 1.1V internal reference for Vbat reading. to switch inbetween internal 1.1 and 5V Vcc , extra boolean is passed to ReadMultiDecimated. default is 'false' static uint16_t ReadMultiDecimated(uint8_t pin, uint8_t bits = 16, bool vref_internal = false) {

+This allows more robust -deltaV detection.
+Note that this also requires voltage divider being used, so for stand-alone devices it's better to revert to direct method, or using uC with 2.56V internal reference.

 * Analog knob allowing setting up charge current. changing current changes total timeout value aswell, so slow charging will not trip timeout protection prematurely.